tainacan/tainacan/docs/mapping-standards.md

 The name of the Mapping Standard.

-### Fields
+### Metadata

-A list of fields, terms or attributes that this mapping have.
-These are the element you will be able to map your Collection's Fields.
+A list of metadata, terms or attributes that this mapping have.
+These are the element you will be able to map your Collection's Metadata.

-Each field has the following attributes:
+Each metadatum has the following attributes:

-* Name - The field name, that refers to the name of the attribute in the origin vocabulary or ontology (e.g. title)
+* Name - The metadatum name, that refers to the name of the attribute in the origin vocabulary or ontology (e.g. title)
 * Label - The human readable name
 * URI - The URI of this term/attribute in the origin Ontoloy/Vocabulary

-### Allow additional custom fields
+### Allow additional custom metadata

-Boolen indicating wether this mapping allows additional custom fields to be added.
+Boolen indicating wether this mapping allows additional custom metadata to be added.

 ### Context URL / Vocab URL